saraperrayy/reading-notes/The-Coders-Computer.md

 * `..` (dotdot)- This is a reference to the parent directory

 ## Spaces

 A space on the command line is how we seperate items.
 However, this could cause issues.

-Example `cd Holiday Photos` will render the response "No such file or directory."
+Example: `cd Holiday Photos` will render the response "No such file or directory."
 There are two solutions to this problem.

 ### Quotes

 You may use either single or double quotes, anything inside is considered a single item.

 Example: `cd 'Holiday Photos'`

 ### Escape characters

 backslash `\` escapes (or nullifies) the special meaning of the next character.

 Example: `cd Holiday\ Photos`

 ## Hidden files and directories

+If the file or directory's name begins with a `.` (full stop) then it is considered to be hidden

+use `ls -a` to view the list the contents of a directory, including hidden files.

 ## Linux Information